“This post contains affiliate links. If you use these links to buy something, I earn a commission. Thank you.”

 - Hiking: Wear proper hiking boots for uneven terrain and rocks to support your ankles

 - Go alone or bring a friend (if going alone, make sure someone knows in case of an emergency)

 - Wear sunscreen and bring insect repellent

 - Bring water to drink before and after

-- If you plan going on a long hike bring a small backpack with a first aid kit, let someone know where you will be and make sure your phone is charged in case of an emergency
+- If you plan to go on a long hike bring a small backpack with a first aid kit, let someone know where you will be, and make sure your phone is charged in case of an emergency

 - Relax and think positive thoughts